camunda/camunda-docs/docs/components/concepts/execution-listeners.md

 ## Handle variables in a listener

 Similar to regular job workers, a listener can read variables of the process instance and set new variables by completing the job with variables.
-The available variables and the effect of the job variables depend on the listener's event type.
+The scope of variables and the effect of the job variables depend on the listener's event type.

 ### For start listeners